-The Status of one or more of your repositories which have a remote URL starting with https is:
+The Status of one or more of your repositories that have a remote URL starting with https is:

 In service - Remote Automatically Blocked and Unavailable.

-The repository was automatically blocked by Nexus because the error indicates:
+The repository was automatically blocked by Nexus Repository 2 because the error indicates:

 sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

-This means the trust store that Nexus is using cannot validate the SSL certificates of those remote http URLs.
+This means the trust store that Nexus Repository 2 is using cannot validate the SSL certificates of those remote http URLs.

 Normally this does not happen, but examples of when it can happen are:

-- Nexus is using an outdated JRE version with old root certificates
+- Nexus Repository 2 is using an outdated JRE version with old root certificates

-- Nexus is configured with system properties which override the default truststore with an empty one
+- Nexus Repository 2 is configured with system properties which override the default truststore with an empty one

 - the remote URL of the proxy repository is serving a self-signed certificate